Here are some general information security guidelines. Please feel to share.

 You can add DuckDuckGo to your browser as an extension or use it from their site.

 It uses Google’s search engine, but scrubs cookies and acts as an intermediary, so it’s more private.
 There are free and paid versions.

-PGP will encrypt your email end-to-end.
-There are a few steps to setting up PGP, but these articles can help you through the process.
+There are other email solutions.
+Using PGP (Pretty Good Privacy) will encrypt your email end-to-end.
+Setting up PGP can get a little complicated, but these articles can help you through the process.

 PGP for Max OSX

 A burner phone is a disposable model that usually comes with set number of minutes on it.
 It works like any other phone, but since it’s not your primary device, if anyone—for instance, law enforcement, an informer, or a thief—gets hold of it, they will only find the data associated with that phone.
 Burners are good phones to bring to demonstrations or actions, anywhere you might get arrested.
 Don’t put your contacts list on it.
 Don’t call a lot of friends or family, since the calls can be traced.
 Do put your lawyer’s number on the phone.
 You can buy burner phones at places such as Amazon, but you can also buy them at many corner stores and most airports.
 If you pay with cash, there will be no credit card trail for the purchase.